LIN3S/EventBusJS/README.md

 ## Unsubscribing a subscriber
 In the following example we are showing how to unsubscribe a previously subscribed subscriber.
-Every shortcut method (onDomReady, onDomLoaded, onWindowResized) returns the associated subscriber, so we can unsubscribe it later on via the EventPublisher.
+Every shortcut method returns the associated subscriber, so we can unsubscribe it later on via the EventPublisher.
 ```js
 // your-dom-js-file.js